 sliding window icon

-A transom window is a small window that typically sits above a large window or door.
-You can also install one in your shower.
-Transom windows can make your shower space brighter and provide more privacy, but they’re harder to clean and maintain.
+A transom window is a small window that you can install above a large window or door, or in your shower.
+This window can be fixed or operable, and can make your shower space brighter and more private.
+It’s more difficult to clean and maintain than other window types, though.

 Ideas for Maximizing Privacy in Your Shower